outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - apply useful structures like interface structures ('cause') of useful structures ('difference') for problem-solving intents that are fulfilled by those useful structures ('apply differences to generate alternate inputs' to 'get more input data')
       - example: apply 'causes of difference' to generate alternate inputs that are probable to use as additional inputs (such as 'how a particular size of a component may produce a more smooth surface as it may interact with more components bc there are more components at that size it is likely to encounter' which applies the 'cause of difference' of an 'interaction level')
-      - this is similar to the 'apply error distortions to generate alternate inputs' workflow, but rather than applying differences according to error types, apply differences according to probable causes of differences to generate alternate inputs
+      - this is similar to the 'apply error distortions to generate alternate inputs given various probable reasons for errors (like randomness or data corruption error or sampling error)' workflow, but rather than applying differences according to error types, apply differences according to probable causes of differences to generate alternate inputs

     - apply useful structures like differences/similarities of problem-solving objects like problems/solutions to generate relevant structures like probable inputs/outputs given either inputs or outputs to fulfill problem-solving intents like 'derive the inputs/outputs that are missing'
       - example: if a function is supposed to drastically change the inputs (a high input/output difference degree), generate maximally different outputs according to the inputs and use these maximally different outputs as a default solution space to filter, (if the function is supposed to connect the inputs/outputs using as few changes as possible, meaning the inputs/outputs are supposed to be similar, do the opposite by generating outputs that are very similar to the inputs, and use these outputs as the default solution space to filter)